Table of Contents

-- Excessive drinking is 8 or more drinks in a week for women and 15 or more drinks in a week for men.
+- Excess drinking is 8 or more drinks in a week for women.
+For more men, it is 15 or more drinks in a week.

-- Binge drinking is 4 or more drinks in a single occasion for women and 5 or more drinks in a single occasion for men.
+- Binge drinking is 4 or more drinks in a single session for women.
+For men, it is 5 or more drinks in a single session.

-An AUD is diagnosed based on criteria outlined in the DSM-5 through a series of questions.
+An AUD is based on criteria outlined in the DSM-5 posed as a series of questions.
 The questions are, “Have you”…

 - Had times when you ended up drinking more, or longer than you intended?